Skip to main content

 Apply during your Initial Enrollment Period if you are not automatic

 If you are not yet drawing Social Security, you must actively sign up.
-Your Initial Enrollment Period (IEP) lasts seven months: the three months before your birthday month, your birthday month itself, and the three months after.
-Applying early, before your birthday month, means your coverage starts the first day of your birthday month.
+Your Initial Enrollment Period (IEP) lasts seven months: the three months before your birthday month, your birthday month, and the three months after.
+Applying before your birthday month means coverage starts the first day of your birthday month.

 3